ecchol/Oracle/ECC/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

 8. Set the subtab title by clicking on Personalize icon for first “Sub tab link”
         ![Update Tab Title](../images/a133.png "Update Tab Title")

-9. Update the “Text” property to “Local Agreements” and click on "Apply"
+9. Update the “Text” property to “Local Agreements”, and then click on the "Apply" button
         ![Update Tab Title](../images/a134.png "Update Tab Title")

 10. Click on “Return to Application” to access the dashboard